colmhiggs11/ProandS_Project/README.md

 ---
 ### 4.3 Scatterplots
-The scatterplot shown below shows all of the possible bivariate relationships and most seperated clusters split by species type.
+The scatterplot shown below shows all of the possible bivariate relationships and most separated  clusters split by species type.
 The plots further confirm the ability to classify Setosa's is relatively simple compared to between Virginica and Versicolor.
-The Setosa flower is linearly seperable from the Virginica and Versicolor.
+The Setosa flower is linearly separable  from the Virginica and Versicolor.

 |![Pairplot](https://github.com/colmhiggs11/ProandS_Project/blob/master/Plots/Scatterplot%20of%20variables.png?raw=true)